 - Don’t be afraid to prepare your child for what part of the body the doctor will work on.
 Even very young children know their body parts.
 Letting a child know, “We’re going to see the doctor to get your ears fixed” is sufficient information for a toddler.
 If a child goes to surgery unaware of what is going to happen to his body, imagine his shock when he wakes up to a very sore throat after getting his tonsils out.
 Don’t assume information will make your child more fearful.
-Age-appropriate information can be very empowering for children and teens.
+Age appropriate information can be very empowering for children and teens.

-- Explain at your child’s level of understanding about her medical problem and why the surgery is necessary.
+- Explain at your child’s level of understanding about his medical problem and why the surgery is necessary.
 Don’t use alarming language like “the doctor will cut you open.”
 Instead, say the doctor will fix the problem and explain how many other kids have the same problem and also must get it fixed at the hospital.

 - Bathe your child the night before admission.
-Your child will be given hospital pajamas to wear.
+Your son will be given hospital pajamas to wear.
 Take this opportunity to talk about germs and why all the precautions in the operating room are taken.

 - Remove any nail polish, contact lenses, make-up, eyeglasses, hair accessories or jewelry, including any body piercings before surgery.

-- Your child won’t be allowed to eat or drink anything for a certain period of time before surgery.
+- Your son won’t be allowed to eat or drink anything for a certain period of time before surgery.
 A pre-surgery nurse will call you to let you know at what time all eating or drinking should stop.
 The nurse also can answer questions specific to your child.
-Make sure your child’s surgeon has a complete medical history of your child including any medications he is taking in addition to herbal supplements and alternative therapies.
+Make sure your child’s surgeon has a complete medical history of your son including any medications he is currently taking in addition to herbal supplements and alternative therapies.
 Certain herbs and medications can interact and cause adverse reactions.

 - It’s OK for the child to take a favorite toy or blanket into the operating room.